jaredhendrickson13/pfsense-api/README.md

 status: ok
 ```

-_Note: request body must be contained within a properly formatted YAML file and data must be sent as binary data._
+_Note: request body must be contained within a properly formatted YAML file and data must be sent as binary data.
+Using the YAML content type may impact performance compared to JSON._

 </details>